arasharn/CarND-MPC-Project-1/README.md

 ## Timestep Length and Elapsed Duration (N & dt):

-The parameters N(the number of points) and dt define the prediction horizon.
-Choosing a long prediction horizon can theoretically improve the prediction; but in practice, it increases the computational complexity.
+The number N and dt define the prediction horizon.
+Choosing a long prediction horizon can theoretically improve the prediction.
+In practice, it increases the computational complexity.
 With too many points, the controller becomes slower and can become unstable.
-After some try and error and experimenting different values, I found that the car behaves well with N = 10 and dt = 0.1 which corresponds to a 1-second time horizon.
+After experimenting with different values, I found that the car behaves well with N = 10 and dt = 0.1 which corresponds to a 1-second time horizon.